SharePoint

 How AMR Spreads_1.pngWatch a video on AMR by the World Health Organization and click here to learn more about the Antimicrobial Resistance Coordinating Office.

-An infection occurs when microorganisms which are not usually present invade the body.
+An infection occurs when the invading microorganisms overcome the body's immune defences.
 Infections caused by antimicrobial-resistant microorganisms are harder to treat as the usual antimicrobials may not work.
-Instead, stronger antimicrobials must be used, which may be more expensive and may cause further resistance.
+Instead, stronger antimicrobials must be used, which may be more expensive and lead to further resistance.
+You can take action to protect yourself and your loved ones against infections with these simple steps:

 1. Practise good hygiene habits.png

-Our hands are in contact with germs, and we use our hands in our daily routine such as eating.
+Our hands are constantly in contact with germs, and we use our hands in our daily routine such as eating.
 Animals are also capable of carrying germs which can cause sickness in humans, and vice versa.
 Thus, regular hand washing with soap is one of the easiest and most effective ways to get rid of germs, prevent infection and preventing germs from spreading to others.

 8_Steps_of_Handwashing.png